-The chapter on EVP (electronic voice phenomenon) was one of my favorites, for audio-technology-geekery reasons, and also because I was recently reading up on new archeological research regarding the Donner party.
+The chapter (in Spook) on EVP (electronic voice phenomenon) was one of my favorites, for audio-technology-geekery reasons, and also because I was recently reading up on new archeological research regarding the Donner party.
 I don’t think you can do a graduate degree in audio technology without being asked 10 million times about EVP.
 I know I couldn’t.

 From the chapter “Can you Hear Me Now?: Telecommunicating with the Dead”